Giving readers plenty to ‘Mull’ over, join us on a scenic island-hopping adventure!

 Shetland is famous for its scenery and the iconic Up Helly Aa Winter Fire Festival.

 Alongside bonnie beaches including Skaw, the Sands of Breckon, St. Ninian’s Ayre, consider visiting the impressive Eshaness cliffs.

 Stepping back in time, carefully excavated ruins at Jarlshof date back thousands of years.

 A bird haven, the nature reserve at Noss is famous for its seasonal inhabitants including Atlantic Puffin and Guillemots.

 Forever associated with the 1940s film ‘Whisky Galore!’
 Eriskay and its pristine white sandy beaches sits within the Outer Hebrides archipelago.

 The film, based on true events that saw a whisky-laden ship strike rocks to the north of the island, has inspired many a journey to Eriskay.

-As well as rescuing the crew, islanders were reportedly able to salvage some of the precious cargo with the tales of the ship inked into local folklore.
+As well as rescuing the crew, islanders were reportedly able to salvage some of the precious cargo with the tales of the ship etched into local folklore.